nervosnetwork/ckb-auth/docs/solana.md

 ```bash
 solana transfer --fee-payer keypair.json --from keypair.json --blockhash G8mW5A2r4ab8gnmCB4abus21BN8vyMa3hbLg91AcsMon 6dN24Y1wBW66CxLfXbRT9umy1PMed8ZmfMWsghopczFg 0 --output json --verbose --dump-transaction-message --sign-only
 ```
-Here we construct a valid transaction with the message embedded as blockhash in the transcaction.
+Here we construct a valid transaction with the message embedded as blockhash in the transaction.
-When this trancation is signed by our private key, ckb-auth will recognize it as a valid transaction.
+When this transaction is signed by our private key, ckb-auth will recognize it as a valid transaction.
 Here the command line argument `6dN24Y1wBW66CxLfXbRT9umy1PMed8ZmfMWsghopczFg` represents the receiver account, and `0` represents the transaction amount. ckb-auth does not really care about the receiver account and amount, as long as the signature is valid and the solana message contains the message we intend to sign as blockhash.